-How to skip GTA Online's long loading times | Dexerto.com
+How to skip GTA Online's long loading times

-Grand Theft Auto Online fans have got a nifty trick that allows them to cut through the game;;s incredibly long loading screens and drop right into a solo public lobby.
+Grand Theft Auto Online fans have got a nifty trick that allows them to cut through the game’s incredibly long loading screens and drop right into a solo public lobby.

 Though it is almost a decade old, Grand Theft Auto V and GTA Online are still going strong.
 Players from console and PC still flock to the virtual streets of Los Santos in the hopes of striking it rich.

-However, as anyone who has played GTA V knows, it takes an age to load.
+However, as anyone who has played GTA V knows, it takes an age and a half to load.
 Though there are tricks to get around some of the wait times, more often than not, you’re going to have to sit and watch a number of loading screens.

-Yet, if you’re searching for a GTA Online lobby and want to get away from looking at those clouds by dripping into a solo public session, some players have found a nifty trick.
+Yet, if you’re searching for a GTA Online lobby and want to get away from looking at those clouds by dripping into a solo public session, some players have found a nifty trick that actually seems to work.

 The clever method was brought up by Reddit user Ryguy24452, who noted that if you want to get away from looking at the clouds, you should use the trick that lets you enter a solo public session.